wangl-cc/dotfiles/README.md

 # Dotfiles

 Managing with [`jbernard/dotfiles`](https://github.com/jbernard/dotfiles),
-which can be install by
+which can be installed by
 ```
 pip install --user dotfiles
 ```